faramirezs/icp-vrn-generator/tasks/prd-random-number-history.md

 - Limit initial display to prevent UI performance issues
 - Consider lazy loading if history grows very large

+### Auditing Limitations

+- **No Direct Beacon Access**: Cannot access underlying random beacon rounds directly
+- **No Block Publishing**: IC doesn't expose specific consensus rounds per random generation
+- **Indirect Traceability**: Must rely on canister state and timestamps rather than blockchain block numbers

 ## Success Metrics

 1. **Functional Success**

-   - 100% of generated random numbers are successfully stored with timestamps
+   - 100% of generated random numbers are successfully stored with timestamps and complete audit context
+   - Sequence numbers are gap-free and properly incremented for all entries
-   - History display loads within 2 seconds for up to 1000 entries
+   - History display loads within 2 seconds for up to 1000 entries including audit metadata
    - Zero data loss during automatic cleanup operations
+   - Audit trail integrity verification passes for all stored entries

 2. **User Experience Success**

-   - Users can view complete generation history immediately after generating numbers
+   - Users can view complete generation history with audit details immediately after generating numbers
    - History display is readable and properly formatted on all screen sizes
+   - Sequence integrity status is clearly visible and understandable
    - No impact on random number generation performance
+   - Audit information is accessible but not overwhelming in the default view

 3. **Technical Success**
-   - Candid interface properly updated with new functions
+   - Candid interface properly updated with new audit functions
    - All existing tests continue to pass
-   - New functionality covered by comprehensive unit and integration tests
+   - New audit functionality covered by comprehensive unit and integration tests
+   - Sequence integrity verification functions work correctly
+   - Call context capture works for all types of callers (authenticated and anonymous)

 ## Open Questions

-1. **Storage Optimization**: Should we implement compression for timestamp storage to save memory?
+1. **Storage Optimization**: Should we implement compression for timestamp and audit metadata storage to save memory?
 2. **Display Limits**: Should we implement virtual scrolling for very large histories, or is simple rendering sufficient?
 3. **Timezone Handling**: Should timestamps be displayed in user's local timezone or UTC?
-4. **Error Recovery**: How should the system handle corrupted history data or storage failures?
+4. **Error Recovery**: How should the system handle corrupted history data or sequence integrity failures?
 5. **Future Scalability**: Should we design the data structure to easily support per-user histories in future versions?
+6. **Audit Retention**: How long should detailed audit metadata be retained vs. summary information only?
+7. **Sequence Recovery**: If sequence gaps are detected, should the system attempt automatic recovery or require manual intervention?
+8. **Call Context Limits**: Should there be size limits on stored call context to prevent memory bloat?

 ## Implementation Priority